-Difference between commercial and residential property
+Difference between commerical and residential property

 Commercial property and residential property are two very different types of investments.

 Residential property is used as housing.
 It includes single family homes, townhouses, and apartments.
-Investors rent residential property out for tenants to live in.
+Investors rent the residential property out for tenants to live in.

 Meanwhile, commercial property is used for business purposes.